CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Introduction

+\textit{Challenge 1}: Offline documents cannot meet the diverse demands of code generation.
+In real-world scenarios, these demands often exceed the capabilities of limited offline documents.
+For example, problem descriptions may involve functions that are not covered by pre-collected documents.
+Additionally, complex code generation for diverse needs often entails highly complex logic and a series of transformation functions like the programming problem in \reffig{fig:intro}, where simple API examples in documents fail to provide adequate guidance.

+\textit{Challenge 2}: In real-world situations, there is often a shortage of test cases (\eg, test cases in \reffig{fig:intro}) for automatic code generation.
+Most existing work depends heavily on pre-existing test cases in datasets~\cite{zhang-etal-2023-self, jiang2023selfevolve}, which are difficult to acquire directly in practical scenarios.

+\textit{Challenge 3}: Hidden bugs in complex code require meticulous identification and refinement.
+Current techniques frequently enhance code by analyzing execution errors~\cite{zhang-etal-2023-self, jiang2023selfevolve}.
+But in the case of complex code, the executable code sometimes contains hidden bugs like the highlighted part of the initial code in \reffig{fig:intro}.

-To address the above challenges, we propose a new code generation framework \textbf{CONLINE} that enhances the code generation and refinement quality of LLMs with planned online searching and automated correctness testing steps in this paper.
-The intuition of CONLINE is straightforward: During the process of coding, most human programmers are not bothered by the above challenges as shown in \reffig{fig:intro}.
-They could easily bypass them by searching on-line for answers, experiences, or guidelines.
-Also, they are able to design test cases and run code against them to verify the correctness of the code logic.
+To address these challenges, we introduce a new code generation framework named \textbf{CoCoST}\footnote{The code will be open-sourced on https://github.com/microsoft/CoCoST.} (Automatic \textbf{Co}mplex \textbf{Co}de Generation with Online \textbf{S}earching and Correctness \textbf{T}esting) that improves the generation and refinement of complex code by LLMs through the planned online searching and automatic correctness testing steps.
+The intuition of CoCoST is straightforward: During the coding process, most human developers are not bothered by the above challenges, as illustrated in \reffig{fig:intro}.
+Developers can easily overcome these obstacles by searching online through engines (\eg, Google and Bing) for solutions, experiences, and guidelines.
+In addition, they can create test cases and execute code to ensure the correctness of the code logic.